Kingdom of Khana: History

-During the reign of the Babylonian king Abieshu (c.
-1711-1684 BC) Babylonia lost its territories on the middle Euphrates where the kingdom of Hana was formed.
-Its capital Terqa was a former chief district town from the time of the last ruler of Mari, Zimrilim (1775-1761 BC).
-No direct evidence is available on the relationship of the new state and its kings with the last Babylonian rulers from the First Dynasty.
-The kingdom was probably conquered around the middle of the 15th century BC by the Hurrian kingdom of Mitanni.

 The Hanaeans

 The Hanaeans were a nomadic tribal confederacy based around the middle Euphrates on the Syrian-Iraqi border.
 The Hanaean people led a semi-nomadic life characterized by seasonal movement of the sheep herds, never too far from the rivers and watering places, returning to their settlements for the harvest season.
-Based on onomastic evidence they were related to the other West Semitic peoples known as the Amorites, such as the Benjaminites, Rabbians and Habiru, originally coming from the deserts of Syria.
+Based on onomastic evidence they were related to the other West Semitic peoples known as the Amorites, such as the Yaminites, Rabbians and Habiru, originally coming from the deserts of Syria.
 The contact with the settled population leads to gradual transformation of the population into more settled rural communities.

 The history of the Hanaeans is closely linked to the kingdom of Mari.
 They were strongly presented in the Euphrates and Khabur valleys.
 Records indicate that the area around Terqa could muster several thousand in times of need.
 The Hanaeans were widely used as soldiers by the rulers of Mari after their subduing by king Iakhdunlim.
 Within the armed forces of Mari they were grouped by clans of which about ten are known.